 What is Tap View?

 Excited?
-Well, we’re told that this function will only be available “using a compatible smartphone”, which probably means certain Samsung phones.
+Well, we’re told that this function will only be available “using a compatible smartphone”, which probably means a limited selection of Samsung phones.

 The Wall (now available in 75, 88, 93, 110, 150, 292 inches): Almost too big to be true?
 The Wall may not fit on most living room walls, but it's a testament to Samsung's desire to impress – featuring millions of microscopic LED for a huge level of color contrast and brightness control over each pixel.
 Made of a modular series of panels, the size is technically variable, though Samsung is still selling it in general size configurations as a starting point.